-Figure 3.11 ▷ Illustrative load curves by sector for a weekday in February in the European Union compared to the observed load curve by ENTSO-E for 2014
+Figure 3.12 Dillustrative load curves by sector for a weekday in February in the European Union compared to the observed load curve by ENTSO-E for 2014

-Note: ENTSO-E represents the aggregated load curve for the 28 European Union countries.
+Note: European Network of Transmission System Operators for Electricity (ENTSO-E) represents the aggregated load curve for all countries in the European Union.

-Sources: (ENTSO-E, 2016); IEA analysis.
+Sources: IEA analysis based on ENTSO-E, 2016 data.